LouisMazel/vue-phone-number-input/README.md

 (6) By default the component get country code via browser - No network needed but not work on SSR with NuxtJS (disable it with `no-use-browser-locale`)

 (7) Fetch country code via [https://ip2c.org/s](https://ip2c.org/s) - Network needed - (Do not use it with `default-country-code` options)

+(8) The country selector is not shown, you can validate your phone number with the country code set

 ## Events API